Saltwater State Park delivers a sandy beach getaway on the edge of Washington’s largest urban area, and the park is only 2 miles from Interstate 5.

 Wade in the shallows, make sand castles or play on the driftwood-strewn shore.
 Explore Saltwater’s tide pools or its seasonal salmon spawning in McSorley Creek.
 If you prefer to view sea life from under the water, Saltwater is the only state park with an underwater artificial reef for diving.
 The reef is a protected marine sanctuary, and harvesting is not allowed.

-Hike on the cool green forested trails, and watch the kids play in the playground.
-Cook up a picnic on one of the park’s many barbecue grills, or grab a bite from the onsite Saltwater Café.
+Hike on the cool green forested trails or cook up a picnic on one of the park’s many barbecue grills.

 Saltwater State Park is on the flight path of Sea-Tac International Airport and can be noisy at times, but it’s all part of the urban beach experience.